NAPS Pension Scheme

 The risks of the pension scheme are largely in the deficit provisions and the solvency of British Airways itself.
 In theory, taking a pension with British Airways under the New Airways Pension Scheme is a low-risk strategy.
 It is very unusual for benefits under a defined benefits scheme such as NAPS to be defaulted upon or indeed even reduced.
 This does of course depend on the successful management of the scheme including that the deficit doesn’t grow out of control.

-In the worse-case scenario, the Pension Protection Fund is there to provide some form of additional security.
+In the worst-case scenario, the Pension Protection Fund is there to provide some form of additional security.
 It is not designed, however, to take over the responsibility of a pension scheme unless an employer has become insolvent.

 Changes to the Scheme:

 Since the closure of NAPS on 31st March 2018, there have been significant adjustments and additions to the scheme.
-Most notably from January 2019, British Airways offered the ability for those within NAPS the option to ‘partially transfer’ their benefits, rather than previous binary ‘all or nothing’ transfer options of previous years.
+Most notably from January 2019, British Airways offered the ability for those within NAPS the option to ‘partially transfer’ their benefits, rather than the previous binary ‘all or nothing’ transfer options of previous years.

 3 year link: